kyleighk/MBIO-630/kyleigh_project_proposal_ideas.md

 island may have changed with the arrival of covid and the stay-at-home order.
 I would use a high-resolution imagery program like Planet Explorer and compare reef areas similar to how we studied the patch reef in Kāneʻohe Bay.
-I would find out how the reefs changed from Haunama Bay, Ala Moana area, Electrics, and Sharks Cove.
+I would find out how the reefs changed from Hanauma Bay, Ala Moana area, Electrics, and Sharks Cove.
 Ideally, I would try and have some ground truthing to confirm the places I would study with the satellite imagery.
 I would use GPS and transect, likely similar to